isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-paint-a-wall-with-a-brush/index.md

 Never overload a paintbrush when painting it created drains/runs on the wall surface.
 7. Avoid touching the paintbrush with your hand directly when cleaning paint may contain chemical compound, which irritate the skin upon contact.
 Use gloves.
 8. Paint that remains during wall painting should be kept away from kids and pets.
 Avoid smelling paintbrush thinner directly it contains a chemical that may irritate your nasal cavity if inhaled.

+> See Also: > Airless Paint Sprayer Under 500

 ##  Conclusion

 Having read this article on how to paint a wall with a brush, you must have gained ample skills that will enable you to carry out wall painting or DIY projects without any problem.
 The procedure entails brush selection, surface preparation, paint preparation, and surface prepping where necessary.
 Moreover, carry out actual painting stepwise, smoothen the finish coat, and clean the brush before storing it appropriately.

 Importantly, wear appropriate protective gear when carrying out wall painting and adhere to precautions highlighted in this article accordingly.